 TalkTalk’s Next Generation Network is already installed at 2,695 exchanges and covers 93 per cent of the population.
 That’s three times as many exchanges as BT’s 21st Century Network and twice as many as Cable and Wireless, now part of Vodafone.”

 Thankfully TalkTalk has pledged to keep pace with demand and intends to “increase capacity a hundred fold within the next five years“.
-Now if Mr Dorsman could just stop referring in his updates to GigaBytes as “gb” (it’s supposed to be uppercase GB to avoid confusion with “bits”) then the I.T. gremlins would be most pleased.
+Now if Mr Dorsman could just stop confusing his GigaBytes as “gb” (it’s supposed to be uppercase GB for GigaBytes to avoid confusion with “bits”) then the I.T. gremlins would be most pleased.